virtualritz/after-effects/README.md

 While they have many common parts, there are some areas that are separated.

 - Premiere is missing all `AEGP` suites.

-- Premiere uses only software rendering, even if the AE plugin supports GPU render and Smart Render.
+- Premiere uses only software rendering, even if the Ae plugin supports GPU render and Smart Render.

-- Premiere has a separate entry point for GPU rendering, which can be defined using `premiere::define_gpu_filter!` macro.
+- Premiere has a separate entry point for GPU rendering, which can be defined using the `premiere::define_gpu_filter!` macro.

 - After Effects and Premiere also have some separate areas that are implemented independently.

 - You can't write a video filter plugin using only the Premiere SDK, the base engine is using Ae SDK.